 - Screen Panning: Lets you move the screen view around the document using the navigation keys. - Search: Allows you to locate specific text in the document. - Send via: Lets you send the selected file to a Bluetooth-enabled device. - Delete: Allows you to delete the file. - Bluetooth Visibility: Allows the file to be shared or released for use with another Bluetooth device.
-(Available only when file is stored on the phone). - Lock/Unlock: lets you lock the file to prevent accidental deletion and unlock locked files to allow deletion (not available when viewing files stored on a memory card). - Properties: Displays the properties of the selected file, including size, format, forwarding (possible or not), creation date and time, and location. - FileViewer Shortcuts: Provides a list of shortcuts that allow you to directly access viewer options.
+(Available only when file is stored on the phone). - Lock/Unlock: Lets you lock the file and unlock it when necessary.
+Locking files prevents accidental deletion.
+(Available only when file is stored on the phone). - Properties: Displays the properties of the selected file, including size, format, creation date and time, and location. - FileViewer Shortcuts: Provides a list of shortcuts that allow you to directly access viewer options.